|Nutrition Facts (per serving)|

 Gather the ingredients.

-Fill the jar with the saltwater to within 1/4 inch from the top.
-Cover the jar loosely with a sterilized cap and keep it in a cool, dark place (55 F to 60 F) like the basement.
+Fill jar with saltwater to within 1/4 inch from the top.
+Cover jar loosely with a sterilized cap and keep in a cool, dark place (55 F to 60 F) like the basement.
 The jars must not be closed too tightly because as fermentation takes place, the accumulated carbon dioxide must be able to escape.
-Some oozing of brine is unavoidable, so place the jar on a plate or tray and store it in a place where seepage won't be a problem.
+Some oozing of brine is unavoidable, so place jar on a plate or tray and store in a place where seepage won't be a problem.